The Fm chord on the guitar

 Fm chord, Dm shape

-Move it up to a starting point of fret 8, and play it on strings 3-5.
-Cm shape.
+Move that Fm chord up to start on fret 8 and play it on strings 3–5 — now you’ve got a Cm shape.

-Or even better, ignore that and play strings 2-4, my favorite chord shape, the Cm shape, here as an Fm chord.
+Or better yet, skip the full grip and just play strings 2–4.
+This is my favourite chord shape — the Cm shape, here used as an Fm chord.
+Can you see it?

 Fm chord, Cm shape

-Next, we have the Am shape, really easy.
+Next, we have the Am shape, which is really easy to play.

 Fm chord, Am shape

-Bit awkward, but that’s what it is and that’s what you need to visualize if you want to build an Fm7 chord, an Fm7 arpeggio, the F Minor Pentatonic, or any mode by adding the intervals.
+It’s a bit awkward to play, but that’s the shape you need to visualise if you want to build an Fm7 chord, an Fm7 arpeggio, the F minor pentatonic, or any mode — just add the appropriate intervals.

-That was all the Fm chords.
-We had the Em shape, Dm shape, Cm shape, Am shape, and the Gm shape.
+That’s a wrap on the Fm chords!
+We covered the Em shape, Dm shape, Cm shape, Am shape, and Gm shape.

-Next time you see an Fm chord, you know there are five starting points for you to play it in.
+Now, whenever you come across an Fm chord, you’ll know there are five starting points to play it from.

-When you sign up for my guitar courses, I will help you play an Fm as well as all other chords, all over the neck, at the same time as you learn famous songs.
+When you sign up for my guitar courses, I’ll guide you through playing the Fm chord — as well as all other chords — across the neck, all while learning famous songs.

 Guitar chords